AntiAnti/FreeAnimHelpers/README.md

 ## To Do

-- add/remove root motion
+- add/remove root motion;
-- insert T-pose/reference pose in first frame of animation sequence
+- insert T-pose/reference pose in the first frame of animation sequence;
+- create twists;
+- copy transforms of wrists and feet to mannequin/metahuman IK bones.